diegoiast/scintilla-code/README.md

 of this fork is to enable CMake support - and make it  available over git (upstream uses mercurial).

-This mirror's working branch stricly follows upstream's master without modifications - only adding a new build system, mainly aiming twards Qt5/Qt6.
+This mirror's working branch strictly follows upstream's master without modifications - only adding a new build system, mainly aiming twards Qt5/Qt6.

+See official documentation here: https://github.com/elcuco/scintilla-code/blob/cmake-support/README

 # Usage